 I suppose it’s sort of an identity thing too.
 I used to be a nurse, then that shifted to nurse with a side of patient, then straddling nurse-patient, and now patient with a side of nurse.
 And that is what it is, but it does change who I am in relation to my old colleagues.
 My identity has evolved over time, but for colleagues who I haven’t seen for several years, they know me from a few different identities ago and to them this would look like a large shift.

-I don’t know if my weird explanation makes any sense, but I suspect I’m not alone in wanting to avoid or hide from certain people.
+I don’t know if my weird explanation makes any sense, but I suspect I’m not alone in avoiding or hiding from certain people.
 Is that something you’ve experienced?